The Nun in the World

 Turning toward the future of the study of Catholic sisters’ global migrations, the Cushwa Center is currently seeking grant support for a planned follow-up conference to be held April 6–8, 2017, at the University of Notre Dame.
 Titled “‘Too Small a World’: Catholic Sisters as Global Missionaries,” the conference will further explore themes of transnational mission history developed in London.
 Be on the lookout for the call for papers, which will be released in February.

-This recap appeared in the History of Women Religious section of the Fall 2015 American Catholic Studies Newsletter.
+Updated June 2017.
+A version of this recap appeared in the History of Women Religious section of the Fall 2015 American Catholic Studies Newsletter.